That low energy funk has got to be one of the worst feelings doesn’t it?

 Consciously choose what you eat, even when it’s ‘grab and go’.
 Consider the value in your food.
 Is it healthy?
 What’s the level of sugar, processed oils or salt in it?
 How will you feel after you’ve eaten it?
 Will it satisfy your hunger?
 Will you end up feeling tired or irritable half an hour later?
 Take a moment to consider is it really working to support your energy and your mood?

-I'm a holistic health expert and a mother of three.
-If you'd like to get more of this practical advice from me on negotiating energy, hormones and mood whilst juggling all the balls you can follow me on Facebook or join the mailing list
+I'm a nutrition-focussed holistic health expert and a mother of three.
+If you'd like to get more of this practical advice from me on improving your energy, evening out your hormones and mood so you can keep the family machine running smoothly straight to your inbox then I invite you to join the mailing list